logsearch/workspace/docs/create-logsearch-workspace-box.md

 ---
-title: "Create LogSearch Workspace box"
+title: "Create Logsearch Workspace box"
 ---

-To (manually) create a readily provisioned LogSearch Workspace Vagant box you need:
+To (manually) create a readily provisioned Logsearch Workspace Vagant box you need:

 0. You need to have installed:
     * Git 1.8+